haflachrisso/OfficeController/README.md

 ### Home Screen

 #### Header
 Shows name of the project, and office location.
 Just underneath is a label showint whether the light sensor detects its day or night.
+On the left there is a a home buttom. which always takes you to the homescreen.

 #### Main
 The left side shows current temperature.
 To switch between celcius and fahrenheit, press Grove Button.
 The optimal temperature is 25°C on this controller.
 If the the temperature drops, a heater turns on, symbolized by the Red Led.If the the temperature rises, the aircondition turns on, symbolized by the Blue Led.